Characterizing the Bulk-Boundary Correspondence of one-dimensional non-Hermitian interacting systems by edge entanglement entropy: Model and entanglement entropy

-Based on the biorthogonal formulation, the matrix density of non-Hermitian system is defined as $\rho^{RL}=|\Psi_{R}\rangle\langle \Psi_{L} |$, with $(\rho^{RL})^\dagger\neq \rho^{RL}$.
+Entanglement is one of the most fundamental properties of many-body quantum state, which is measured by EE, a quantity built from density matrix.
+Based on the biorthogonal formulation, the density matrix of non-Hermitian system is defined as $\rho^{RL}=|\Psi_{R}\rangle\langle \Psi_{L} |$, which in general is non-Hermitian $(\rho^{RL})^\dagger\neq \rho^{RL}$.
+Note that another type of density matrix is given by $\rho^{RR}=|\Psi_{R}\rangle\langle \Psi_{R} |$, which also contains information of the system \cite{he.re.19,mo.ma.21} but is not studied in this paper.
 By partitioning the total system into two subsystems $A$ and $B$, and then taking the partial trace over the subsystem $B$, the reduced density matrix of subsystem $A$ can be calculated $\rho^{RL}_A=Tr_B \rho^{RL}$.
 The entanglement entropy is the von-Neumann entropy of non-Hermitian reduced density matrix,

 which is a straightforward generalization of the definition for Hermitian system \cite{he.re.19,le.le.20,ch.yo.20}.
+Note that the non-Hermitian entanglement entropy given in Eq. (\ref{S}) can be negative or complex \cite{he.re.19,ch.yo.20,lee.20,tu.tz.21}, due to the possible negative or complex eigenvalues of $\rho^{RL}_A$.
+This challenges the probability interpretation of the eigenvalues of density matrix \cite{tu.tz.21}.
 The higher order ($\alpha$ order) entanglement entropy, Renyi entanglement entropy, for non-Hermitian systems is defined as